- Washington, DC

-The Battle of Fort Stevens also gained notoriety as being the only military action in which the commander in chief (President Abraham Lincoln) came under direct fire from an enemy force.
-With a combined total casualty figure of over 900 killed or wounded during the conflict, 41 of the Union soldiers who fought and died bravely in Fort Steven's defense were interred in a special cemetery, created and dedicated by Abraham Lincoln.
+The Battle of Fort Stevens also gained notoriety as being the only military action in which the commander in chief, President Abraham Lincoln, came under direct fire from an enemy force.
+With a combined total casualty figure of over 900 killed or wounded during the conflict, 41 of the Union soldiers who fought and died bravely in Fort Stevens's defense were interred in a special cemetery, created and dedicated by Abraham Lincoln.

 Battleground National Cemetery, located one-half mile north of Fort Stevens, is one acre in size, and one of our Nation's smallest national cemeteries.
 The entrance to the Cemetery is flanked by two Civil War vintage 6-pounder, smoothbore guns.
 Also near the entrance are monuments commemorating those units which fought at Fort Stevens:

 - 25th New York Volunteer Cavalry Monument